Japanese Village (Ayutthaya): Disestablishment

 In 1629, King Prasat Thong attempted to cut back on Japanese influence by changing trade regulations.
 Yamada Nagamasa, who was the leader of Ban Yipun at the time and opposed Prasat Thong's coronation, was sent away to be the governor of Nakhon Si Thammarat after seeing the strong opposition of his power by other Siamese officials.
-The settlement saw a very dramatic end in 1630 when Nagamasa was assassinated, the settlement was burned, and residents were killed by Sheikh Ahmad, under the pretense of "rebellious activity".
+The settlement saw a very dramatic end in 1630 when Nagamasa was assassinated, the settlement was burned, and residents Japanese were killed by Siam soldier and Sheikh Ahmad, under the pretense of "rebellious activity".
 Many Japanese fled into the nearby Khmer Empire.

 In 1633, some 400 Japanese were able to re-establish the settlement in Ayutthaya.
 The shogun issued the Sakoku Ordinance to the Nagasaki bugyō (officials that were in charge of Japanese affairs in Southeast Asia), which prohibited people from immigrating to Southeast Asia, and ordering expatriate Japanese to move back to Japan.
 This ordnance was issued out of fear of international conflict.
 As new travels were cut off, Japanese influence and their numbers diminished as well.
 Having lost their military and power status, the Japanese began to work as brokers or tin merchants (which was abundant in South Thailand).
 The revived Ban Yipun is said to have existed well into the 18th century, though both the settlement and its inhabitants gradually assimilated into the Thai population.